 To ensure the best possible durability, Vestre’s products are always impregnated on all sides—even in the case of products with specially customised lengths.

 See preview of products with different anchoring options

 At vestre.com you can find high resolution images, mounting instructions, illustrations, 3D/BIM models and a 3D view of all product models.
-The 3D view enables you to see how products with different anchoring options and colors will look in your project.
+The 3D view enables you to see how products with different anchoring options and colours will look in your project.

-We have standard, well-proven anchoring options which meet most needs, but we also offer special customization.
+We have standard, well-proven anchoring options which meet most needs, but we also offer special customisation.
 This could be, for example, a bigger base, or shorter or longer legs which extend into the ground.
 Contact us, and we’ll find the best solution for your project together!